-- Look for opportune times to buy – the end of the day, or the month, or the financial year – when a salesperson might have an eye on their sales targets and be keen to strike a last-minute deal to up their tally.
+The end of the day, or the month, or the financial year are times when a salesperson might have an eye on their sales targets and be keen to strike a last-minute deal to up their tally.

 What is bargaining?

 According to Canniford, the bargaining process is more than just a back-and-forth over price, but a negotiation over the whole package.

 Buyers can ask for added features and customisations to the product, or services like installation and delivery.
 When talking about price, you could point out to the seller factors such as it being a good time to sell before the goods expire, or the colour of the item potentially being less appealing to other buyers.

 Canniford says bargaining can be either aggressive or positive.

 Aggressive tactics involve pointing out reasons you may have for going elsewhere if you're not offered a discount or a better deal.
 Being aggressive might help you reach a good deal now, but could backfire by getting your bargaining companion offside and destroying any ongoing relationship.

 They might not be willing to budge on price, but might be willing to throw in free installation, delivery, carry cases or optional upgrades